AskBid/axo-strat-visualiser/readme.md

 > Note: VOB strategy Limit Orders and SpotPrice/AskBid will have the same granularity as the Cronjob you are setting up, while the Market Orders trades and Strategy Trades, will have a higer time granularity as they are timestamped with the actual time they happened rather than the timestamp of when the cronjob happened as in with spotPrice and VOB strat positions.
 It is something that may be improved in the future.

-You can still modify such parameters within the code of the file `replay_page/render.js`.
+You can still modify such parameters giving different arguments when running `renderReplayStorageFactory.js` (see below).

 ### How To